-Facebook “3D Posts” let you play with VR objects in News Feed
+Facebook ‘3D Posts’ let you play with VR objects in News Feed

 Beyond 2D Facebook Live broadcasts, Facebook Spaces users will be able to share 360 Live videos from inside virtual reality.

 Facebook has now cloned Snapchat’s famous AR masks and brought them to VR by letting your Spaces avatar try on different masks with themes like animals.
-There’s now dice, playing cards, and drawing features.
-And in the coming weeks, you’ll be able to combine virtual objects you make or select into a “kit” that can be saved and opened up later so you can keep track of the pieces of a your favorite VR costume or a self-made board game.
+There’s now dice, playing cards and drawing features.
+And in the coming weeks, you’ll be able to combine virtual objects you make or select into a “kit” that can be saved and opened up later so you can keep track of the pieces of your favorite VR costume or a self-made board game.

 Facebook Spaces users will be able to interact with Oculus Quill illustrations made in VR.
 And Facebook is starting a “Build With Us” campaign that will let more developers create simple games or table-top versions of their immersive VR games for Facebook Spaces.
-All these features will give people more to do in Spaces so there’s a real reason to get your friends to all put their headsets on and hang out synchronously no matter where in the world they are.
+All these features will give people more to do in Spaces, so there’s a real reason to get your friends to all put their headsets on and hang out synchronously no matter where in the world they are.

-VR Outside Of VR
+VR outside of VR

-The adoption virtual reality hasn’t happened quite as quickly as many people expected.
-Facebook acquired Oculus over three years ago, but headsets are still selling somewhat slowly.
+The adoption of virtual reality hasn’t happened quite as quickly as many people expected.
+Facebook acquired Oculus more than three years ago, but headsets are still selling somewhat slowly.
 That makes all the imaginative content and games people produce for VR limited to a small audience.

-The 3D posts unveiled today feature radically expand the number of people who can play with things made in VR by letting this content escape the headset.
+The 3D posts unveiled today radically expand the number of people who can play with things made in VR by letting this content escape the headset.

 Facebook actually first allowed 3D objects to be interacted with in the feed via 3D embeds from Sketchfab back in 2015.
 But now Facebook has built a standardized 3D format on top of which it can build more 3D creation tools.